 We will continue the following initiatives in the 2017-18 school year:

 Every Granite student will be issued a Chromebook this year as part of our Future Forward initiative.
-These small laptop computers can be used in class, after school and at home.
+These small laptop computers can be used in class, afterschool and at home.
 The campus wireless network has been extensively upgraded to allow our teachers and students access to a whole world of resources previously inaccessible.
-Each student will also be given a Google account with access to a impressive suite of Google tools.
-This new technology will help us with the “4 Cs” – creativity, collaboration, communication and critical thinking.
-Paperwork will be sent home with your student during the first two weeks.
-The computers will be distributed through English classes beginning August 29th.
+Each student will also be given a Google account with access to an impressive suite of Google tools.
+This new technology will help us with the “4 Cs” – Creativity, Collaboration, Communication and Critical thinking.

 While not exactly new, the Granite Hills Code simply defines our behavior expectations – RESPECT, RESPONSIBILITY, PRIDE.
 We expect every member of the Granite Hills family to be respectful of others and themselves.
 We expect everyone to act responsibly at all times and take pride in themselves and in our school.
 A positive school culture is essential to our school mission.

 S.O.A.R. – Students Organized to Achieve Results